open-feature/go-sdk-contrib/tools/tck/README.md

 conformance report came to assert `@targeting` and `@caching` as declared — back when both were reserved.

+**The reservation expires by itself, and the suite fails when it should have.** The day the specification adds the first scenario carrying `@caching`, every adoption would otherwise report that scenario as skipped for a capability no adopter is permitted to declare: a green suite, a well-formed report, and a question put and silently withdrawn.
+Nothing else here would notice — the scenario *was* collected, so the under-collection guard is satisfied, and a capability-gated skip is explicitly not a gap.
+So a reserved tag on a real scenario **fails the run**, with a message naming the one line to delete (`reservedCapabilities` in `capability.go`).
+`TestTheCanonicalScenariosCarryNoReservedTag` is the same check against the pinned assets, so moving the pin trips it here rather than in an adopter's run.

 **Declare a capability only on evidence from running the suite, never from reading the provider's source.** Source inspection is unreliable in both directions and demonstrably so: flagd's RPC resolver clears its own initialised flag on shutdown, which reads as support for reuse, and then